Halloween – The Witching Day

-Halloween is thought to have strong pagan beginnings, it has also been linked to the Celtic festival of Samhain, this was a time of communities preparing for the winter months, a time when people’s thoughts went to the supernatural.
+Halloween is thought to have strong pagan beginnings, it has also been linked to the Celtic festival of Samhain, this was a time of communities preparing for the winter months, and people’s thoughts focus on the supernatural.
 At this time the Irish built bonfires where they invoked the help of the gods, they sacrificed animals during their rituals, and possibly there were human sacrifices.
 The pagan origins of Halloween come from symbolic practices and are remembered as a time of supernatural energies denoting winter’s beginning, it was also a time when the souls of the dead would revisit their old homes to find comfort by their hearths and enjoy the atmosphere of the home.
 In Celtic lore winter was considered the dark time of the year, while summer returned to the underworld.

 Halloween continued to be associated with the supernatural in England, and even when the fearful superstitions of witches was not so intense, people still wore masks and dressed up in costume.
-Dressing up remained an integral part of dressing up and visiting a neighbour’s house on Halloween, during the Scottish festive cycle.
+Dressing up remained an integral part as did visiting a neighbour’s house on Halloween, during the Scottish festive cycle.

 Those driving on Halloween were told to drive carefully, so that the roaming souls had time to get out of the way.
-The Scottish blessed their fishing boats on Halloween by marking them with a cross, the tricks that originated from Halloween was a way of mimicking the malevolent spirits who were said to be abroad on Halloween.
-Items were often stolen from people during this time, and revelers sought out single women who they hazed and labeled as a witch.
+The Scottish blessed their fishing boats on Halloween by marking them with a cross, the tricks that originated from Halloween showed a way of mimicking the malevolent spirits who were said to be abroad on Halloween.
+Items were often stolen from people during this time, and revelers sought out single women who they hazed and labeled as witches.

 In Britain the Halloween meal often featured, grain based products, fruits, potatoes, cabbage, apple peels were used to divine the future relationship by revealing the first letter of the future spouse’s name.
 Nuts were burned at the fireside to discover whether relationships would end up at the altar.